-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 14.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on May 2.

 What's on offer

 New Zealand's landscape is the stuff of legend.
-Arthur's Pass National Park, with its soaring peaks and deep valleys is ripe for "tramping", the locals' term for a good, long hike.
-Cape Reinga and Ninety Mile beach offer vast sea views from the tip of North Island.
+Arthur's Pass National Park, with its soaring peaks and deep valleys is ripe for "tramping," the locals' term for a good, long hike.
+Cape Reinga and Ninety Mile Beach offer vast sea views from the tip of North Island.
 Meanwhile, indigenous Maori culture permeates every aspect of the country.
 Pick up an RV and it's easy to find an empty corner of this magical country to explore.

 Who can go

-Our latest coverage
+Our recent coverage

 New Zealand scientists recently discovered a "very rare" baby ghost shark on the ocean floor off the east coast of the South Island, just months after the country's coveted Bird of the Year award went to a bat.
 And for fans of New Zealand's famous grapes, the world's first "winery airline" is set to launch a route between Auckland and Queenstown later this year.